 - We find ourselves wandering deep, deep into the world in this collection of sharp, startling poems–poems that often have a swerve at the end, sending us to the unexpected.
 The birds return, and the trees, and the ice, always the ice, but each time, new piercing details come into view.
 Though spare on the page, these pieces radiate a wealth born of Genevieve Kaplan’s rare and invaluable view of the world. -Cole Swenson

-“The chill in the air, as Kaplan describes it, come out of the page….
-It is a beautiful marvel of nature at its coldest, through ice storms and frozen gardens, while also subtly following the birds, perhaps the true protagonists of this collection, who ‘Rise before the sun, rise with / the sun, constantly,'” noted in the October 2011 Book List for Hey Small Press!, here.
+- “The chill in the air, as Kaplan describes it, come out of the page….
+It is a beautiful marvel of nature at its coldest, through ice storms and frozen gardens, while also subtly following the birds, perhaps the true protagonists of this collection, who ‘Rise before the sun, rise with / the sun, constantly'” – October 2011 Hey Small Press!
+Book List

-In the ice house was selected as a winter poetry “Top Pick” by the Library Journal Blog, here.
-The book, they say, “cuts to the bone to describe a domestic everydayness that’s relentlessly undermined.”
+- In the ice house “cuts to the bone to describe a domestic everydayness that’s relentlessly undermined.” – Library Journal Blog

-“[B]oth jarring and lovely,…the poems reflect in their construction the very nature of the ice storm that forms the core of the collection’s aesthetic,” explains H.K.
-Rainey at the Kelsey Street Press blog, here.
+- “[B]oth jarring and lovely,…the poems reflect in their construction the very nature of the ice storm that forms the core of the collection’s aesthetic” –H.K.
+Rainey for Kelsey Street Press

-“This book is a world one not only reads but visits, so palpable is its landscape.
-Even its air is different–” – Eileen Tabios in Galatea Resurrects, here.
+- “This book is a world one not only reads but visits, so palpable is its landscape.
+Even its air is different–” – Eileen Tabios for Galatea Resurrects